Post-Masters Doctor of Nursing Practice

 - Graduates enhance health outcomes through: evidenced-based decision-making and translation of evidence into practice; leading innovations in healthcare delivery; practice to improve quality patient care outcomes.

 - Interdisciplinary collaboration is offered both in courses and within the project that is required for degree completion.
 The student gains experience within the project courses working with our many partners, within UD, and across the communities in DE.
 The project is typically focused around a clinical problem that is identified within their workplace.
 Applying EBP and translation strategies, the evidence is translated into that setting to improve clinical outcomes for that population.

 For more information about graduate admission and to apply online, visit the Office of Graduate and Professional Education at www.udel.edu/gradoffice.
-Applicants must have a bachelor’s degree.
+Applicants must have a master’s degree.